sree314/rq9-experiments/README.md

 two float numbers --have the characteristics that they are normal, but when added together produce a subnormal number.

 We use libFuzzer from Clang 12.
 We run everything from an empty corpus.
+We evaluate three strategies, each outlined in a section below.

 # nocustom.c

-This is the simplest fuzzer with no custom fuzzing mutators.
+This is the simplest strategy with no custom fuzzing mutators.

 ```
 mkdir -p empty-corpus